Semidefinite programming for understanding the limitations of Lindblad equations: Introduction

 \item {\it Finite temperature baths attached at all the qubits:} In the equilibrium case in this setting, a physically consistent LE {\it is attainable}.
 However, at NESS, when temperature of even one bath is different, or even one site is detached from a bath, LE description is unattainable. \end{enumerate} The above gives rigorous no-go results for Markovian description of steady-state of dissipative isotropic XXZ-type qubit chains, even when the baths are weakly coupled.

-The remainder of the paper is structured as follows: In Sec.~\ref{sec:sec2}, we explain the system and heat bath models focusing on the general requirements in Markovian QME and how the metrics defined as $\tau^{\rm pop}$ and $\tau^{\rm pop,coh}$ can be formulated as convex optimization problems.
-We also highlight our analytically calculated lower bound on the trace distance between the exact NESS and the NESS obtained from any LE.
+The remainder of the paper is structured as follows: In Sec.~\ref{sec:sec2}, we explain the system and heat bath models\mkdev{, alongside the assumptions required to solve for the steady-state in an order-by-order in fashion, which is then explained in Sec.~\ref{sec1-1}.
+We then review the microscopically derived Bloch-Redfield equation, which is a truncated form of such an expansion in Sec.~\ref{sec1-2}.
+Sec.~\ref{sec1-3} focuses on the general requirements in Markovian QME and then in Sec.~\ref{sec1-4}, we define the metrics $\tau^{\rm pop}$ (for accurate leading-order populations) and $\tau^{\rm pop,coh}$ (for accurate leading-order populations and coherences) and show how these can be optimized as semidefinite programs}.
+We also highlight our analytically calculated lower bound on the trace distance between the zeroth-order NESS and the zeroth-order NESS obtained from any LE.
 In Sec.~\ref{sec:sec3}, we present the main numerical results of our optimized metrics plotted over a large parameter regime summarised in the form of Table~\ref{Table:figs_main} and discuss the differences between cases of attaching one and two qubits to the left and right baths.
 We also present numerical data and discuss how attaching all qubits to baths in equilibrium leads to a NESS with correct leading-order populations and coherences.
 We conclude with a summary and outlook in Sec.~\ref{sec:discussion} and delegate important technical details to the appendices.